Quand

 harmonies while completely getting carried away, though he always

 remained in control.
 Something like Oscar Peterson.
-But he had his
+But Art had

-own style, reminding me at times of Phineas Newborn on Lester Koenig's
+his own style, reminding me at times of Phineas Newborn also as

-In my opinion this way of Simmons' playing has never been fully
+In my opinion this way of Simmons's playing has never been fully

 captured on tape, as is so often the case with performing artists,